ronhuafeng/dockerHDDM/README.md

 Copy the url (http://127.0.0.1:8888/?.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!

-Under the `Files` tab, there are two folders: `work`, and `hddm`, the `hddm` folder is the folder where the data are stored.
-Enter this folder, you can start your analysis within jupyter notebook (I already had jupyter notebook in this folder).
+Under the `Files` tab, there are two folders: `work`, `example`, and `hddm`.
+The `hddm` folder is the folder where the data are stored.
+The `example` folder includes one dataset and one jupyter notebook, you can test the ipyparallel processing by running the jupyter notebook.

+Enter `hddm` folder, you can start your analysis within jupyter notebook.

 Note that before diving into the jupyter notebook and start analysis, don't forget start multiple engines under the `IPython Clusters` tab in the jupyter notebook window.